robotology/robotology-superbuild/README.md

 ### System Dependencies
 The steps necessary to install the system dependencies of the Dynamics profile are provided in operating system-specific installation documentation, and no additional system dependency is required.

 ### Configuration
+`$ROBOTOLOGY_SUPERBUILD_INSTALL_PREFIX/share/codyco` must be appended to the `YARP_DATA_DIRS` enviromental variable.
+If you are using Linux or macOS, the `$ROBOTOLOGY_SUPERBUILD_INSTALL_PREFIX/share/robotology-superbuild/setup.sh` script will append the necessary path to `YARP_DATA_DIRS`.

+## Teleoperation
+This profile is enabled by the `ROBOTOLOGY_ENABLE_TELEOPERATION` CMake option.

+### System Dependencies
+The steps necessary to install the system dependencies of the Teleoperation profile are provided in operating system-specific installation documentation, and no additional system dependency is required.

+### Configuration